MitaDataAI/Data-Challenge--Unbalanced-and-biased-data/README.md

 # By RAKOTONIAINA Pety Ialimita (pety.rakotoniaina@télécom-paris.fr)

+# Structure and Submission Process
+The Data Challenge follows the standard principle of a “Kaggle Competition,” based on real-world data and a specific problem.
+We will be able to download the labeled training data and the test data (without labels, of course) from the Data Challenge website.
+The predictions we compute using the methods of our choice for the test data must be submitted (in the form of a flat file) on the Data Challenge website.
+They will be evaluated instantly, placing you on the competition leaderboard.
+Multiple submissions are, of course, allowed.

 # Goal
 The main task is to assign the correct category to a text while taking fairness into account.
 There are 28 different categories, making this a multi-class classification task.
 Each text must be classified into one and only one of these categories.

+# Great Discovery 1 :
+One of the fundamental principles of statistical learning lies in the trade-off between bias and variance.
+A high bias indicates that the model is too simplistic to capture the complexity of the data, resulting in poor performance—even on the training set.
+Conversely, high variance reflects the model’s strong sensitivity to fluctuations in the training data.
+In this case, the model "overfits" the training set, compromising its ability to generalize to unseen data.

+A high-quality Artificial Intelligence system is therefore one that strikes a balance between these two extremes: achieving low bias without falling into excessive variance.

+However, in practice, neither bias nor variance can be measured directly, since they depend on the true underlying function of the data—which is unknown by definition.
+This raises an essential question: how can we evaluate the progress and robustness of our AI model?

+During training and validation, certain indicators help approximate this trade-off:
+- A high bias typically manifests as poor performance on both the training and validation sets.
+- A high variance, on the other hand, often appears as excellent performance on the training data, followed by a significant drop in accuracy on the test set.

+# Great Discovery 2 :
+This project helped me understand how important computing power is when working with large datasets.
+Even though my data wasn’t very big — just 768 features and about 40,000 rows — running cross-validation with 12 parameters (like in Data Challenge 6) still took almost 4.5 hours.
+For more complex models, training and validation alone could take up to 2.5 hours.

+Since testing different models is essential for benchmarking, slow processing can waste a lot of time — time that could be better spent analyzing results or trying out new ideas.
+During the second Data Challenge, I started using cloud computing and parallel processing to speed things up.
+In this project too, using a GPU and enabling CUDA was key for faster convergence in deep learning.
+It’s easy to see why NVIDIA has become so valuable — advanced machine learning depends heavily on its GPUs.

 # Metrics
 ## Accuracy Evaluation: Macro F1 Score